ShmFw/shmfw/README.md

 sudo apt-get install libgtest-dev cd /usr/src/gtest && sudo cmake -DBUILD_SHARED_LIBS=ON . && sudo make && sudo mv libg* /usr/lib/
 ```
+## KNOWN ISSUS
 ### On Ubuntu 16.04
 The logging module is not working as well as the grid apps.
 ```
 cmake -DAPPS_GRID=OFF
 ```

+### In combination with ROS
+There are issus reported if ROS is sourced and the ros-*distribo*-opencv is installed.
+You mid get an error on some OpenCV includes.

+**Solution:**
+combile ShmFw before sourcing ros.

 ## Doxygen
 For doxygen run